Skip to main content

 • Describe coaching strategies and identify opportunities for using them in the higher education context

-• Develop effective coaching and facilitation skills
+• Develop effective coaching skills

 • Identify and share the essential coaching core competencies